KaiChenNJ/MedSentry/README.md

-# 3M-Bench
+# MedSentry
-This is the official repository for the paper *3M-Bench: Measurable Evaluation and Improvement of Multi-Agent Safety in Medical Domain*.
+This is the official repository for the paper *MedSentry: Understanding and Mitigating Safety Risks in Medical LLM Multi-Agent Systems*.

 ![](img/main.png)